David Coverdale: Deep Purple (1973–1976)

 Coverdale started his career performing with local bands Vintage 67 (1966–1968), The Government (1968–1972), and Fabulosa Brothers (1972–1973).
-By 1973, he had left art college and was successfully working as a "singing salesman" until he saw an article Melody Maker that said that Deep Purple was looking for a singer to replace Ian Gillan.
-Coverdale had fronted a local group called the Government that had played with Deep Purple on the same bill in 1969, so he and the band were familiar with one another.
-After sending a tape and auditioning, Coverdale was admitted into the band due to "his singing and songwriting talents", with new bassist Glenn Hughes also providing vocals.
+By 1973, he had left art college and was successfully working as a "singing salesman" until he saw an article Melody Maker that said Deep Purple was looking for a singer to replace Ian Gillan.
+Coverdale was familiar with Deep Purple as his former group The Government had played with Deep Purple on the same bill in 1969.
+After sending a tape and auditioning, Coverdale was admitted into the band due to "his singing and songwriting talents".

-In February 1974, Deep Purple released their first album with Coverdale and Hughes.
+In February 1974, Deep Purple released their first album with Coverdale.
 Entitled Burn, the album was certified gold in the United States on 20 March 1974.
 In April 1974, Coverdale and Deep Purple performed to over 200,000 fans on his first trip to the United States at the California Jam.
-In December 1974, Burn was followed-up by Stormbringer.
+In November 1974, Burn was followed-up by Stormbringer.
 The funk and soul influences of the previous record were even more prominent on Stormbringer; for this reason and others, guitarist Ritchie Blackmore left the band in June 1975.

 Coverdale was instrumental in persuading the band to continue with American guitarist Tommy Bolin (of Billy Cobham and James Gang fame).
 As Jon Lord put it, "David Coverdale came up to me and said, 'Please keep the band together.'
 David played me the album that Tommy did with Billy Cobham.
 We liked his playing on it and invited Tommy to audition.'"
-The band released one studio album with Bolin, 1975's Come Taste the Band, which was less commercially successful than its previous records.
-The supporting tour proved difficult, with both Hughes and Bolin having drug problems.

 In March 1976, at the end of a concert, Coverdale walked off in tears and handed in his resignation.
 He was told there was no band left to quit, as Lord and Ian Paice had already decided to break up the band.
 The band's breakup was made public in July 1976.
 Coverdale said in an interview: "I was frightened to leave the band.
 Purple was my life, Purple gave me my break, but all the same I wanted out."